kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the sequence export limit (records x loci) in the Sequence Export plugin.
 Default: '1000000'.

+* seq_queries_require_login

+  * Force users to log in to query sequences via web interface: either 'yes' or 'no'.
+This value overrides the value set in bigsdb.conf.

 * SequenceExport

   * Enable sequence export plugin: either 'yes' or 'no'.
 If the all_plugins